melikeguler99/case_study/README.md

 - Automatic sample detection from FASTQ filenames
 - Per-sample output organization
 - Works with `.fastq` and `.fastq.gz`
-- Suitable for local execution and teaching / case studies
 - Compatible with macOS and Linux

 ---